spoilt-exile/extras-message-bus/README.md

 MessageBus
 ============

 Basic message bus service.
-Supports subscription for certain type of messages, delivering arguments and returning results for sender.
-Supports sync and async message firing.
-Supports very basic ignition.
+Suport sync and async message delivery.
+Point-to-point messaging with round robin and broadcasting.
+Message callbacks to delivery results of message processing (for point-to-point only).

-**Current version:** *3.0*
+**Current version:** *4.0*

 ## Copyright and license terms

 Library distributed under terms of GNU LGPLv3 license.

-**© Nebula Software 2015**
+**© Freax Software 2015-2017**